 In this chapter, we first presented the state of the art on Big Data frameworks, focusing on the Map/Reduce and Spark models that we aim to debug with our debugger.
 Then, we moved our focus onto the state of the art of debugging, starting from the definition of bugs and moving onto offline and online debugging approaches.
-Moreover, we discussed domainspecific debuggers for Big Data applications and describe criteria for a debugging approach to be suitable to Big Data applications.
+Moreover, we discussed domain-specific debuggers for Big Data applications and describe criteria for a debugging approach to be suitable to Big Data applications.
 Chapter 5 presents a live debugging approach for remote applications complemented with live code updating.
 Chapters 6 and 7 further explore applying our debugging approach to two Big Data models: Map/Reduce and Spark.
-Before describing our debugging approach, we present in Chapter 3 the frameworks on which we built our debugging support for Map/Reduce and Spark-like applications.